Version Control Workflow

 Consider embracing a trunk-based development approach for your version control workflow.
 Trunk-based development involves:

-• Main Branch The main (or master) branch is the stable and production-ready version of the codebase.
+) branch is the stable and production-ready version of the codebase.
+Feature Branches

 By following the trunk-based development model, you can foster continuous integration, encourage frequent code reviews, and identify conflicts or issues early.
 This approach promotes collaboration and helps maintain a stable and reliable codebase.